rj-45 pinout wiring

 This is the first wire pair base color.

-This poem (or riddle) yields the colors of wiring to pin 1 through 8.
 See further below as to how this mnemonic (memorization technique) helps you remember the RJ45 pinout order.

 Remember you saw it here first on TheTechMentor.com!